andreapoppy/antaeus/README.md

 ### Notes:

-It is the first time that I work in Kotlin, overall I found it interesting and plesant to work with.
-My background is in .NET, C# and Visual Studio, for this solution I chose IntelliJ Idea Community Edition as IDE and JVM 8.
+It is the first time that I work in Kotlin.
+Overall, I found it interesting and plesant to work with.
+My background is in .NET, C# and Visual Studio, for this solution I chose IntelliJ Idea Community Edition as IDE and JVM 8 running on Windows 10 Home.
+I have encountered many blocking issues along the way, but I was able to figure a way out using the many resources available online ;-)

 ### How does my solution address the challenge?

-In my solution I use the coroutine feature of the kotlin language, it allows to create a background thread that runs only my logic for processing the invoices.
+In my solution I use the [coroutine feature](https://kotlinlang.org/docs/reference/coroutines/coroutines-guide.html) of the Kotlin language, it allows to create a background thread that runs only my logic for processing the invoices.

-The BillingService is initialized by the main function of the pleo-antaeus-app module upon start.
+The *BillingService* is initialized by the main function of the module *pleo-antaeus-app* upon start.
-Once the services spins up, it checks if it is the 1st of the month, if it is not then the service remains idle until the next 1st day of the next month.
+Once the service spins up, it checks if it is the 1st of the month, if it is not then the service remains idle until the next 1st day of the next month.

-When it is the 1st of the month, then the service processes the invoices that are stored in the database in a sequential fashon.
+When it is the 1st of the month, then the service processes the invoices that are stored in the database in a sequential fashion.
 It continues to process invoices until the end of the day, should new invoices be stored during the day.

-The BillingService depends on the following:
+The *BillingService* depends on the following:
 * The invoice service
 * The customer service
 * An IDateTimeProvider in order to control time-related logic